 Orange juice is one of the more popular drinks in America.
 But did you know that store-bought OJ is not the same as freshly squeezed?

 A lot of stores bought orange juices are pasteurized (which means lowers nutritional value).
-And has artificial sweeteners mixed in like corn syrup.
+And most of these products have artificial sweeteners like corn syrup.

 Also, the method of extraction is most likely done with a reamer or press style juicer.
 Nothing wrong with it, but it only extracts the watery part called “orange water.”